rsnasraty/rsnasraty/README.md

 - 👩‍💻 Nice to meet you!
-I'm Roxanne and I am a UX Technical Resident at HCA Healthcare.
+I'm Roxanne and I am a UX Designer at HCA Healthcare.
 - 🎓 I received my software development certificate from Nashville Software School (Cohort 40).
 - 👩‍🎓 I have a Bachelors in Psychology from Vanderbilt University (Graduated in 2016).
 - 💻 My Tech Stack: Vanilla Javascript; Python; Django; React.js; HTML; CSS3; SQL fundamentals.